 Children have the gift of wonder and curiosity, and they love to learn.
 Responding to this love is a parent’s most cherished responsibility.
 At Saint Barnabas, we strive to support the parent by forming these gifts and this love in a lively community of faith.
 Our children’s Sunday School classes weave together stories of faith with developmentally focused, hands-on methods of learning that engage children’s curiosity.

 Children are immersed in a loving, supportive environment in which they grow alongside one another in community.
 Our littlest ones hear songs and stories.
 They also have a feast (snack) together.
 Parents are welcome to attend and participate with their children.

-Children in preschool through kindergarten meet in our orange Godly Play classroom and first, second, and third graders gather together in the red classroom.
+Children in preK through Grade 2 meet in our orange Godly Play classroom.
 All children participating in Godly Play engage in storytelling, wondering, and response work.
 An internationally recognized program developed with more than 30 years of research with children, the Godly Play curriculum uses Montessori methods to tell stories to children and allow them to respond from the heart.
 Children are supported by two adult mentors in each classroom: the Doorperson and Storyteller.

-Children and parents are invited to participate in supervised playground activities between Sunday School and the 10:15AM and 10:21AM services.
+Children and parents are invited to participate in supervised playground activities between Sunday School and the 10:15AM service.
 The children process from the playground to Children’s Chapel and then join their parents for holy communion during the announcements.
-The playground is newly renovated with slides, climbing structures, and a variety of pretend play and educational activities.